-Majority of Croatia all inclusive resorts and hotels are in Istria.
+The majority of Croatian all-inclusive resorts and hotels are in Istria.
 Other destinations include islands (Krk, Losinj, Brac, Kolocep), Dalmatia (Zadar, Pakostane, Split, Makarska Riviera), and Dubrovnik Riviera (Dubrovnik, Cavtat, Peljesac).

-The majority of all-inclusive hotels in Croatia are within walking distance to the town.
+The majority of all-inclusive hotels in Croatia are within walking distance to the nearest town.

 Croatian hotels and resorts aren’t closed-off properties accessible only to tourists and staff.
 Instead, they are open to all, and locals come around to swim at the beach or have a drink.
 In Croatia, all beaches are public and they remain accessible to everybody.